mysociety/sayit/install.md

   install, you will need to install some header packages as outlined at [the Cryptography library install page](https://cryptography.io/en/latest/installation/).

+* For thumbnail generation to work, you will need the JPEG development headers;
+  e.g. this is the `libjpeg-dev` package on Debian/Ubuntu.

 Installing SayIt as a Django app
 --------------------------------